Steps to Secure a Military Pension

 Veterans Affairs (VA) Benefits

-- Education benefits like the GI Bill
+- Education benefits like the Post-9/11 GI Bill for yourself or transferable to dependents under certain conditions

-- Home loan guarantees
+- Home loan guarantees with no down payment requirement and favorable terms

 Survivor Benefit Plan (SBP)